open-dollar/od-docs/docs/faq.md

 A system like OD has two types of rates:

-* The borrow rate which is an interest rate charged on open SAFEs.
-The borrow rate will usually be fixed or bounded
+* The borrow rate which is an interest rate charged on open vaults.
+The borrow is fixed for different types of collateral and also has a max cap.

-* The redemption rate: this is the rate at which OD (or OD-like assets) are devalued or revalued
+* The redemption rate: this is the rate at which OD tokens are devalued or revalued in the system.

 ### Why would I want to mint OD?

-* Getting paid for opening and managing SAFEs: when OD is devalued, SAFE users are "paid" because the value of their debt shrinks compared to the value of their collateral
+* Getting paid for opening and managing vaults: when OD is devalued, vault users are "paid" because the value of their debt shrinks compared to the value of their collateral

-* Capped borrow rate: in the long run, OD will have a capped (and small) borrow rate which makes the cost of maintaining a SAFE more predictable.
-Governance can, in theory, set the borrow rate to 0% although this prevents the system from accruing surplus that's [used to incentivize keepers](/system-contracts/sustainability-module/stability-fee-treasury) to update core components such as oracles and the PID.
-A 0% borrow rate would also prevent the protocol from building a surplus buffer meant to settle bad debt that couldn't be covered by collateral auctions
+* Capped borrow rate: in the long run, OD will have a capped (and small) borrow rate which makes the cost of maintaining a vault more predictable.
+Governance can, in theory, set the borrow rate to 0% although this prevents the system from accruing surplus that's used to incentivize to update core components such as oracles and the PID.

-* Insurance for SAFEs: in the long run we can allow SAFE users to attach a wide variety of insurance contracts meant to protect their positions against liquidation
+* Insurance for vaults: in the long run we can allow SAFE users to attach a wide variety of insurance contracts meant to protect their positions against liquidation

 * No exposure to assets with counterparty risk: OD will only be backed by ETH.
 Borrowers are not exposed to riskier crypto assets or real world collateral

 * Superior collateral factors: as we improve the efficiency of our [collateral auctions](/system-contracts/auction-module/fixed-discount-collateral-auction-house) and add insurance contracts for SAFEs, we can lower the collateral requirements for borrowing OD

-### What are OD's use-cases?

-The following is a non-exhaustive list of use-cases we envision for OD:

-* Portfolio diversification: OD offers dampened exposure to ETH's price moves
-* DeFi collateral: OD can be used as an ETH supplement or alternative collateral in DeFi protocols due to the fact that it dampens ether's price moves and gives users more time to react to market shifts
-* DAO reserve asset: DAOs can keep OD on their balance sheet and get exposure to ETH without being affected by its full market swings

 ### Will OD always return to the same initial value/peg?

-OD is not designed to be pegged to anything, so it may never return to the same value it started at.
-Similar to many fiat currencies (EUR, GBP etc), OD will float around, being influenced by market forces (supply & demand) and by the incentives that the PID controller offers to SAFE users and OD holders.
+OD is not designed to be pegged to anything, so it may never return to the exact same value it started at.
+Similar to many fiat currencies (EUR, USD, etc), OD's price will float, being influenced by market forces (supply & demand) and by the incentives that the PID controller offers to vault users and OD holders.
+Those incentives are designed to target a $1.00 market price but the actual price will fluctuate up or down.

 ### How does the OD price work/behave?